Graphic and Digital Designufv.ca/graphic-design

 The Graphic and Digital Design diploma program introduces the creative industry and the fields of brand identity, graphic/communication design, dynamic media, and interactive design.
-With an emphasis on problem solving, students are immersed in real world projects, issues and contexts.
-Students work in an innovative environment using industry standard software and Macintosh computers.
-Upon completion of the two-year diploma, graduates can gain entry-level positions in the field, freelance, or continue their studies to obtain a Bachelor of Fine Arts degree with a minor or extended minor in Graphic and Digital Design.
+With an emphasis on problem solving, students are immersed in real world projects, issues, and contexts.
+Students work in innovative studios using industry standard software and Apple computers.
+Upon completion of the two-year diploma, graduates can gain entry-level positions in the field or in-house, freelance, or continue their studies to obtain a Bachelor of Fine Arts degree with a major, extended minor, or minor in Graphic and Digital Design.

 Students who do not meet these requirements might consider Qualifying Studies.

-If this program is full, or you are waiting to find out about your admission to the program, you will be given an opportunity to register as a Qualifying Studies student.
+If this program is full, or applicants are waiting to find out about their admission to the program, they will be given an opportunity to register as a Qualifying Studies student.
 It is not necessary to submit a separate application form.
-If you meet the entrance requirements and a space becomes available later, you will be contacted.
+If applicants meet the entrance requirements and a space becomes available later, they will be contacted.

-For students under 19 years of age, fall admission is conditional upon proof of B.C. secondary school graduation.
-Proof of completion of entrance requirements is due the beginning of August.
+For students under 19 years of age, Fall admission is conditional upon proof of B.C. secondary school graduation.

 The diploma program is not offered part-time.
 Students who attend UFV part-time, or who are enrolled in the BFA or other programs, may take any available graphic design courses for which they have the prerequisites.
 Those who later decide to complete the Graphic and Digital Design diploma are required to submit an application and portfolio, and should consult the BFA Academic Advisor.